 Con: The controls may be too simple for some users

-Similar to the Big Chill (but no where near the same price point), Daewoo offers a retro vibe that gives you that pizzazz your kitchen so desperately needs.
+Similar to the Big Chill we referenced above (but nowhere near the same price point), Daewoo offers a retro vibe that gives you that pizzazz your kitchen so desperately needs.
 Unlike Big Chill’s many color options, the Daewoo only comes in mint, red, and white shades.